sreejithks1407/Football-match-day-squad-builder/README.md

-# LearnGitHubActions
-This repository is created at first to learn just GitHub Actions.

-But through this repository, now I'm going to create a project focused on creating match day squad for football teams.
+# Football match day squad builder

+This project picks 11 players for your match day based on your formation from your squad.